neuronsimulator/nrn/docs/python/programming/math/vector.rst

 .. method:: Vector.from_double(n: int, pointer) -> Vector

-    Resizes the vector to size ``n`` and copies the values from the double array to the vector.
+    Resizes the Vector to size ``n`` and copies the values from the double array to the vector.

     **Examples:**